What causes nearsightedness?

 How can presbyopia be corrected?

 In most cases, presbyopia can be corrected effectively with progressive lenses.
 These contain a plus prescription for near vision at the bottom of the lens and a prescription for distance vision at the top of the lens.
-If you are concerned about your vision or noticed that it has changed, contact your nearest Hoya Vision optician.
+If you are concerned about your vision or noticed that it has changed, contact your nearest Hoya Vision eyecare professional.

 What causes astigmatism?